 Ingredients For Loaded Baked Potato Casserole

-Sour cream: Adds creaminess and a slight tang to the mashed potatoes.
+Sour cream: Adds creaminess and a slight tang that makes the casserole rich and flavorful.

-Green onions: Chopped for a fresh, mild onion flavor and a pop of color.
+Green onions: Chopped to add a fresh, mild onion taste and a pop of color.

-Black pepper: Adds a hint of spice and depth to the dish.
+Black pepper: Adds a little bit of spice and depth to balance the creaminess.

 Technique Tip for Perfecting This Casserole